Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Narrative Studies Landscape and Terminology

-In this survey, we categorise LLM narrative system according to the narrative level they aim to control or extract.
-We adopt a tripartite model of narrative communication (story, discourse and narration) from the works of \cite{genette1980narrative, chatman1980story, gerald1973introduction}.
-Given that our target audience consists of NLP researchers, and that terms like \emph{story} and \emph{narrative} are often used interchangeably in computational contexts, we exchange the term \emph{story} for the other popular term \emph{fabula} to avoid confusion and adhere to the conventions of the field, similarly to \cite{gervas2024storytelling}.
-We use the terminology as follows:
+In this survey, we categorise LLM narrative system according to the narrative level they aim to represent/model through various understanding and generation tasks (Section \ref{sec:tasks_and_levels}).
+We build upon a tripartite model of narrative communication (story, discourse and narration) from the works of \cite{genette1980narrative, chatman1980story, gerald1973introduction}.
+Given that our target audience consists of NLP researchers, and that terms like \emph{story} and \emph{narrative} are often used interchangeably in computational contexts, we exchange the term \emph{story} for the other popular term \emph{fabula} to avoid confusion and adhere to the conventions of the field, similarly to \cite{gervas2024storytelling}. \bluetext{Furthermore, we adapt \cite{herman2009basic}'s postclasscial notion \emph{situatedness} as an addition to the tripartite model to address the considerations of contextual/cognitive narrative phenomena outside the text.}\footnote{\bluetext{This approach to taxonomy was similarly taken by \cite{hamilton-etal-2026-narrabench}.}} We use the terminology as follows:

 \begin{description}[itemsep=0.5em, labelwidth=!, leftmargin=0pt]